KYDronePilot/cubbie-board/README.md

 * Adding a text banner to a team's logo to show the winner
     * Or displaying the 'W' if the Cubs win

+#### Core Data Processing

+##### mlbgame API
+For accessing live MLB stats and information about teams playing, the mlbgame Python API by Panzarino is used.

+##### Active/Final Game Retrieval
+To keep track of what games are active and which ones have recently ended, there is an active games class.
+The class maintains a queue of games that should be displayed.
+These games include active games and games that are within 15 minutes of ending.
+If the user specified 'Preferred Team' is one of the games about to be added to the queue, all other games are disregarded and just the preferred team's games is added.

+##### Handling Live Stats
+For accessing and updating live stats (such as game status, run counts, and inning info) there is a custom scoreboard class.
+The class has maintains attributes for each live stat.
+When the update method is called, it compares the new values with the old ones, adding any changes to a dict and returning it.
+This information is what the segment display thread uses to obtain and display changes.
+The class can also determine the winner of a game if necessary.